Meet GROW's Team

 Outside her professional work, Rosie volunteers with mentorship programs and nurtures her love for gardening, cultivating a backyard oasis that reflects her dedication to growth, both in the community and her own life.

-She recently joined GROW Initiative GA with the goal of furthering their mission by increasing community engagement and outreach to the populations that GROW Initiative GA aims to serve.
-She is extremely passionate about equal access to healthcare and education, especially for Hispanic populations, and wants to support her community by increasing GROW’s outreach to latin communities in coastal Georgia and metro-Chatham county.
+She recently joined GROW Initiative GA with the goal of furthering their mission by increasing community engagement and outreach to the populations that GROW aims to serve.
+She is extremely passionate about equal access to healthcare and education, especially for Latin populations, and wants to support her community by increasing GROW’s outreach to Latin communities in coastal Georgia and the metro Savannah area.

 When she is not working as a medical assistant or volunteering with GROW Initiative Georgia, you can find Callie enjoying a long walk through her neighborhood.